- First-time Entering Freshmen

 - Students who withdraw from high school or home school will not be allowed to re-enroll in UAFS until they qualify under regular student admission requirements.

-Students who are actively enrolled in other institutions of higher education and wish to enroll for a summer session at UAFS must submit a completed Application for Admission and an official transcript indicating good academic standing from the institution in which they are actively enrolled.
+Students who are actively enrolled in other institutions of higher education and wish to enroll for a summer session at UAFS must submit a completed Application for Admission, an unofficial transcript indicating good academic standing from the institution in which they are actively enrolled, and shot records showing immunization against measles, mumps, and rubella.
 A student who enrolls in a course with a prerequisite must provide evidence of obtaining a "C" or higher in the prerequisite course.
-Students who continue to attend the University during the fall or spring semesters will be required to submit the same required documents as a transfer student.
+Students who continue to attend the university during the fall or spring semesters will be required to submit the same required documents as a transfer student.